 For example, you can set it up to collect information regarding:

-• The number of page visits, including the pages each customer goes to.
+- The number of page visits, including the pages each customer navigates to

 B2B eCommerce Examples

-The following examples showcase the effectiveness ofย B2B eCommerce:
+The following examples showcase the effectiveness of using a B2B eCommerce solution.

 DEMCO